vivian510/Project-phase3/README.md

 ### CONCLUSION

->The tuned Decision Tree Classifier did not perform as expected.
+> The tuned Decision Tree Classifier did not perform as expected.
->The analysis has achieved all the objectives.
+> The analysis has achieved all the objectives.
->Random Forest classifier is recomended as the best model in this project as it has the highest accuracy,Recall,Precision,roc_auc score ensuring reliable churn prediction and actionable insights for the ABC bank.
+> Random Forest classifier is recomended as the best model in this project as it has the highest accuracy,Recall,Precision,roc_auc score ensuring reliable churn prediction and actionable insights for the ABC bank.
->Random Forest Classifier is the clear winner for this problem, both before and after tuning.
+> Random Forest Classifier is the clear winner for this problem, both before and after tuning.

 ### RECOMMENDATIONS

+1. Focus on Random Forest classifier for final implementation and further optimization.

+2. Use Feature importance analysis to provide actionable insights,focus on the most influential features.

+3. Customer feedbacks and Surveys to monitor complains and understand areas of improvement.

+4. Implement loyalty programs to enhance customer experience.